COSC3020/binary-search-aerick-321-1/README.md

 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”
-Used www.geeksforgeeks.com for an pseudocode outline then wrote the code myself
+Used www.geeksforgeeks.com for an pseudocode outline then wrote the code myself.
+Used ChatGpt to find a bug I couldn't fiqure out.